exonum/exonum-doc/src/get-started/create-service.md

 ## Implement API

-Finally, we need to implement the node API with the help of [Iron framework][iron].
+Next, we need to implement the node API with the help of [Iron framework][iron].
 With this aim we declare a struct which implements the `Api` trait.
 The struct will contain a channel, i.e. a connection to the blockchain node instance.